 Generally, each participant displayed a substantial reduction of their respective symptom, achieving the improvement in the lowest time ever.
 These findings are striking, considering almost everyone in this group had tried any of the traditional treatments for TS symptoms.
 From the reports, it is clear that marijuana is still among the most viable treatment alternative for tics and any other associated sign.

-2. Research On the Use of Medical Marijuana for Agonizing Pain and Rheumatoid Arthritis
+2. Use of Medical Marijuana for Pain and Rheumatoid Arthritis

 Almost every arthritic condition leads to severe pain, and most patients rely on traditional medical treatments to handle the condition.
 However, Rheumatoid arthritis (RA) is a more resistant variation that does not respond to conventional pain relievers.
 That is why patients end up seeking alternative options to address the unbearable pain.